mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 ## Collection Process

 1. **How was the data associated with each instance acquired?** *(Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.)*

+    The data was collected by two smartphone cameras without any constraints: meaning no guidance or instructions were given as to how the data was collected.
+The intention was to mimic the data captured casually by anyone holding a smartphone grade camera.
+Due to this reason, the cameras were continuously moving in space changing their extrinsics with respect to each other thereby making this a dynamic setup.
+Thus, this dataset could be used to benchmark robust algorithms in the domain of **sparse non-rigid 2D/3D landmark predictions**, **dense non-rigid shape reconstrctions**, Neural radiance fields **(NeRF)**, as well as Simultaneous Localization and Mapping **(SLAM)**.

 1. **What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*

+    We captured 2-View videos from handheld smartphone cameras.
+In our case, we used an iPhone 11 Pro Max and an iPhone 12 Pro Max to capture the video sequences.
+We use Final Cut Pro to manually synchronize the 2-View video sequences using the audio signal and time stamps.
+Please note that all we require are 2-view synchronized image frames and manual annotations for 1-2% of the data.

 1. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?**
+    Please refer the answer to [question #2](#instance_information) and [question #3](#instance_information_2) in Composition.

 1. **Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?**

+    The authors were helped by Shraddha Thakkar who graciously volunteered to capture the data during their visit to a Zoo with authors.

 1. **Over what timeframe was the data collected?** *(Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.)*

+    The dataset was collected on March 19, 2022.

 1. **Were any ethical review processes conducted (e.g., by an institutional review board)?** *(If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.)*

+    No review processes were conducted with respect to the collection of this data.
+Manual annotation was conducted by visually localizing the joints on the objects whose accuracy was confirmed by visual inspection.

 1. **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*

+    No.

 1. **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?**

+    N/A.

 1. **Were the individuals in question notified about the data collection?** *(If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)*

+    N/A.

 1. **Did the individuals in question consent to the collection and use of their data?** *(If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)*

+    N/A.